CZOData/CZOWOFWaterML1/README.md

 ### SiteTypeCV
 It's been pointed out that SiteTypeCV was introduced in ODM 1.1 (and corresponding WOF services).
 As a result, WOF endpoints that are based on service version 1.0 or are pointing to ODM 1.0 databases will not include a SiteType in the response.
 This may be the reason why the CZO shared vocabularies don't have a site type yet, though a [SiteTypeCV is available on the CUAHSI HIS ODM 1.1 CV's.](http://his.cuahsi.org/mastercvreg/edit_cv11.aspx?tbl=SiteTypeCV&id=853578079)

+### Variables, VariableName CV, and occurrence of the same variable more than once on a site
+* So far VariableName seems to be mostly in good shape (ie, for the one CZO for which I've assessed the GetVariables response, I only found one case of sloppiness -- two otherwise identical variable names except for the case used)
+* Some VariableNames have an associated sampled medium, but many do not. eg, a Temperature w/o a SampleMedium or SiteType is potentially ambiguous.
+* In some sites in the CZO Central WOF services -- but also in other WOF services -- the same variable name (ie, VariableNameCV) occurs more than once.
+I don't see any systematic information that can help me interpret each of those occurrences in a GetSiteInfo response.
+For example, are they two air temperature sensors at two different elevations along a tower?
+Or are they at the same depth, but simply different sensor deployments (eg, possibly different sensor models used at different times)?
+In order to map this information into vizer via an automatic metadata harvester, I need to be able to sort this out and code for it based on information in the response.